 The Bank for International Settlements (BIS) has identified an important warning signal to identify credit bubbles that are poised to trigger a banking crisis across different countries: Unsustainable credit growth relative to gross domestic product (GDP) in the household and (non-financial) corporate sector.
 Three large (G-20) countries are flashing warning signals today for impending banking crises based on such imbalances: China, Canada, and Australia….

 Pressure on banks to increase capital holdings relative to credit exposure is likely to lower return on equity and slow debt growth.

 Low inflation, low interest rates, and low GDP growth are likely consequences.

-Passive investing via ETFs is gaining market share from active managers, reducing investment management and broking fees.
+Passive investing via exchange-traded funds (ETFs) is gaining market share from active managers, reducing investment management and broking fees.

-Market risk is expected to increase as ETF investors tend to ignore earnings multiples and focus on price performance.
-This encourages the build-up of market excesses.
+Market risk is expected to increase as ETF investors tend to focus on price performance, ignoring earnings multiples, which encourages the build-up of market excesses.